jupyter-on-openshift/poc-hub-singapore-ntu/documents/updating-user-whitelist.md

 A new backup file is created each time the JupyterHub instance is restarted.
 A backup will also be periodically made if it is detected that a change was made to the list of users in the whitelist since the last time a backup was made.

 You can therefore use the backup files as an audit trail as to when changes were made to the list of users in the whitelist.

+Note that these files are saved into a ``backups`` directory within the persistent volume used to hold users notebooks.
+An alternative way to retrieve these files is to mount the NFS share for the notebooks directory, and traverse to the ``backups`` directory within the notebooks directory for the course.